Hidden Costs Every Athlete Should Consider

 The Dangers of Athletic Pressure

 Athletes may severely limit their eating habits to remain as streamlined as possible to excel at their sports of choice.
 Some athletes feel pressured to look as fit and muscular as possible to be accepted into the sporting world.
-This could be why athletes are three times more likely to develop eating disorders than the average person and why around 62% of athletes involved in high-intensity sports develop eating disorders.
+It could be why athletes are three times more likely to develop eating disorders than the average person and why around 62% of athletes involved in high-intensity sports develop eating disorders.

-Professional athletes can get subjected to harsh comments from the public and their trainers, particularly about their weight and looks.
+Professional athletes can be subjected to harsh comments from the public and their trainers, particularly about their weight and looks.
 The rise of social media has compounded this, and sportspeople are now regularly subjected to the sight and criticisms of hundreds of thousands of other internet users.
 Men and women are both prone to the development of eating disorders.
-However, women are particularly at risk, with around 33% of female gymnasts showing signs of anorexia.
+However, women are particularly at risk, with around 33% of female gymnast

 A Potentially Costly Exercise